QuentinPerez/42-toolkit/srcs/c/f_error/README.md

 	- m_error(const char *str_err, size_t ret_val)
 	- This function print str_err on stderr and return ret_val

 	- m_error_v(const char *str_err)
 	- This function print str_err on stderr

 	- m_error_infos(const char *infos)
 	- This function print infos on stdout

+## How to use ?

+You can see one example [here](https://github.com/QuentinPerez/42-toolkit/tree/master/examples/c/f_error)

 ## Warning